salvalcantara/pid-tuning-bda58/src/pages/index.md

           The book starts with a bird's-eye view of the contents.
 This chapter serves as a summary of the main ideas within the chapters to come.
-          Although the book has been laid out to be read linearly, this elevated view comes in handy to point you straight to the specific chapters you might be more interested in.
+          Although the book has been laid out to be read linearly, this elevated view will help the reader to decide the exact route they want to follow, depending on their background and interests.
       - content: >
           ### Simple model-matching approach to robust PID design